Why “Balance” Is a Faulty Metaphor

 People Have Different Styles for Handling Work and Life Balance

 People have different styles in how they manage the boundaries between work and non-work activities.
-Our research suggests that work and life boundaries are more important than work and life balance.
+Our research suggests that work-life boundaries are more important than work-life balance.

 Many of us don’t really feel balanced, and the idea of trying to attain “balance” just isn’t helpful.
 We stress and struggle to live up to an image of doing it all, and in just the right amounts.

-But if we think about work and life boundaries instead of balance, more options open up — both for individuals and for organizations.
+But if we think more about work and life boundaries instead, more options open up — both for individuals and for organizations.